ucsd-dsc-arts/dsc160-midterm-group9/README.md

 (20 points)

-This section will link to the various code for your project (stored within this repository).
-Your code should be executable on datahub, should we choose to replicate your result.
-This includes code for:

 - [Data Scraping](code/scrape-image.ipynb): ipynb file for data acquisition and scraping
 - [Data Analysis](code/data_analysis.ipynb): ipynb file for feature extraction and data processing
 - [Modelling](code/modelling.ipynb): ipynb file for feature engineering, model fitting, and model evaluation